 A rising star named Lena Horne was loaned to Fox from MGM to make Stormy Weather (1943), one of the first films with an all black cast: including Bill Robinson; Fats Waller; Cab Calloway; Dooley Wilson; Ada Brown, and the NIcholas Brothers.
 Helen Rose designed knock-out gowns for Lena Horne and the film had great musical numbers by Cab Calloway and the Nicholas Brothers.
-Both Lena and Helen would go to MGM within a couple of years.
+Lena returned to MGM and Helen would soon join her there.

 Bonnie Cashin was one of the costume designers that worked a few years at Fox.
 She had a different aesthetic that most, and her style would make a fashion trend starting with Laura (1944), starring Gene Tierney.
 She created a relaxed, sporty style of dress, and Gene Tierney’s cloche-like rain hat started a fashion trend.
 The costume sketch above is for Gene Tierney in Laura.
 Bonnie Cashin went to New York in 1949 to design sports clothes, starting her own line in 1952.